Skip to main content

 External API Mode: Shared Memory Across Instances

-The default local daemon is ideal for a single OpenClaw instance.
-But if you're running multiple instances -- say, one on your laptop and one on a server -- or if your team wants shared agent memory, the plugin supports connecting to a remote Hindsight API server.
+If you're running multiple OpenClaw instances — say, one on your laptop and one on a server — or if your team wants shared agent memory, connect to a shared Hindsight API server instead of running a local daemon.

 {